Age cannot wither her, nor custom stale. Her infinite variety.

 So this will be a list, with description and commentary.
 If a missed form of acupuncture is noted by others, and I am sure I have, I will expand the list in an addendum.

-- Chinese Acupuncture.
-The Grand daddy of acupuncture.
+The Granddaddy of acupuncture.
 Readers of this blog are well aware of the underlying fantasy of meridians and acupoints that comprise classic Chinese acupuncture.

 If you are a lumper you could call this one style of acupuncture.
 If a splitter, it is hard to know how many styles there are.
 There are variations in the points used, with the number expanding over time and location on the body.
 There are points on meridians, points off the meridians and points that wander around the body (A-shi points).
 Even Dong evidently has unique extra-points.